14414449/csy1018/README.md

 (progression of contact )

 I started the contact page by researching a static form and looking at how I was going to create a simple form where the user can input their name and details into a form with a submit button on my website.
 I started by created the different text areas on the html doc by creating a class then using labels taking roughly about 2-3 hours.
-CSS was to mainly add in a black border around the form and to set up the layout on the page.
+CSS was to mainly add in a black border around the form and to set up the layout on the page using padding and different layout elements